RaiyanNooryRady/jagoron/learning-items/README.md

 - Allow you to have two or more classes with the same name in different namespaced directories

-# Using class in the standard way:
+▷ Using Class in the Standard way:
-▷ Standard way:
 - class Product {} // define
 - $product = new Product(); // use

-▷ Using Namespaces:
+▷ Class Using Namespaces:

 - namespace App;
 - class Product {}